Furnace Repair Checklist

 - Put in the new filter with the arrow motioning toward the heater to prevent damage.

-Flat filters need to be replaced once a month, while pleated filters should work around three months.
-You could also get a washable filter that will work for about 10 years.
+Flat filters need to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to change your filter sooner.

 To make the procedure smoother in the future, write with a permanent writing tool on your heating system outside or ductwork to list the airflow direction and filter size.

 Commonly known as drain pans, condensate pans hold moisture your furnace pulls from the air.

 If liquid is seeping from within your heating system or its pan has standing water in it, try these recommendations.

 - If your pan has a drain (look for a PVC pipe), make sure that it isn’t full.
 If it should be drained, drop in a special pan-cleaning tablet you can get at home improvement or hardware stores.

 - If your pan uses a pump, take a look at the float switch.
 If the switch is jammed “up” with water in the pan, call us at 928-263-8570, because you will possibly have to install a new pump.